What should you put on your next one-on-one meeting agenda? These one-on-one meeting questions should be a part of every manager’s toolkit.

 We posed this dilemma to our online leadership community in Know Your Team with almost 1,000 leaders from all over the world, to see what they had to say.
 From that conversation, I’ve shared what these managers, business owners, and executives have found to be the best questions to ask during a one-on-one meeting.

 Take a look and see if you agree…

 #1: How’s life?

 On the surface, this doesn’t seem like a significant question to ask.
 After all, some managers default to asking this question as a crutch when they’re not sure how to open up a one-on-one meeting.
 However, this question can be actually quite powerful, if you can embrace a greater intention behind it: To build trust.
-When asked, most Watercooler members agreed on the importance of having trust and a strong personal rapport going into the one-on-one.
+When asked, most Watercooler members agreed on the importance of having trust and a strong personal rapport going into a one-on-one.
 The more you know about a coworker’s dreams, hobbies, pets, children’s names, etc., the greater the sense of trust is.
 And the greater the trust, the easier a tough conversation is.
 As a result, many managers from the Watercooler kick off their one-on-one with a “get-know-you” question like, “How’s life?” or “How’s [insert spouse’s name]?” or “What are you up to this weekend?”

-One manager in particular emphasized the importance of talking about life outside of work way before you even have the one-on-one.
+One manager, in particular, emphasized the importance of talking about life outside of work way before you even have the one-on-one.
 That way, you build a foundation of trust to use if you need to bring up a difficult topic during your one-on-one.
-Prior to a one-on-one, here are some of the top 25 get-to-know you questions that can help with this.
+Prior to a one-on-one, here are some of the top 25 get-to-know-you questions that can help with this.

 #2: What are you worried about right now?